adrelanos/aeternity-wiki/Merkle-Trees.md

 efficient data storage and reduce the level of data needed to prove something exists.

-There are many different cryptographic protocal suites that use hashes to verify data.
-One example is Asymmetric-key cryptography: also referred to as public key cryptography, and digital signatures.
+There are many different cryptographic protocol suites that use hashes to verify data.
+One example is Asymmetric-key cryptography: also referred to as public key cryptography and digital signatures.
 They use cryptographic hash functions to verify data.
 However, explaining how they work and their uses is well outside the scope of the paper.
 What we will do instead is go through a very simplified example of how data can